- Garden / Landscaping / Patio — 248

 - Basic carport should have six posts at each corner of the rectangle and two more at the middle positions.
 Make sure you make adjustments for bigger vehicles.

-- Depending on the type of soil, bare ground can be fine, but a more effective way is to use ground covered with a layer of gravel.
+- Depending on the type of soil, the bare ground can be fine, but a more effective way is to use ground covered with a layer of gravel.
 Some dark weed matting can also be used to keep grass and weeds from growing again.

 In conclusion, a carport is a simple structure to build.
 Some people even build structures on their own.
 However, this will require a well-structured carport planning that can only be got from an experienced carport builder.